Lab 4 - IR generation

 Code organization

-The IR code generator is called with the -i
+The IR code generator is called with the -i option.
+It is interesting to

-option which provides a text dump of the generated IR.
+also add the --dump-ir option which provides a text dump of the generated IR.

-The declarations of the IR code generator can be found in src/irgen/irgen.hh
+The declarations of the IR code generator can be found in src/irgen/irgen.hh.

 The implementation is split in two parts:

-contains the code to generate new functions, stack frames, variable declarations, etc.src/irgen/irgen-visitor.cc
+src/irgen/irgen.cccontains the code to generate new functions, stack frames, variable declarations, etc.src/irgen/irgen-visitor.cccontains the code to transform the AST into IR.

 For this lab, you are provided with an incomplete src/irgen/irgen-visitor.cc

 that you will have to fill according to the instructions.
-Each visit
+Each visit method

-which represents the result of the translated
+must return a llvm::Value * which represents the result of the translated

 expression.
 If the expression (or statement) has no useful return value,

-must return nullptr
+visit must return nullptr.

 LLVM Builder